 Downsize Your Car

 Do you need that big SUV?
 If not downsize to a more cost effective car that will get you better gas mileage.
 Also consider more carpooling opportunities to cut down on the cost of running around town to kids activities.
+Whatever you drive, seeing gas prices on the rise?
+Check out these tips for saving at the pump.

 Stop Looking at Sales